-KIMS runs a number of postgraduate as well as fellowship programme in various Medical and Surgical Specialties.
-Currently there are 21 DNB programme of the National Board of Examinations (NBE) in various disciplines with more than 160 Trainee Doctors.
-In addition, there are Fellowship programmes in Nursing and Paramedical courses.
-Through these, KIMS aims to promote high quality education and training that is responsive to the changing needs of patients and local communities, including responsibility for ensuring the effective delivery of trained personnel for the country at large.
+KIMSHEALTH runs a number of postgraduate as well as fellowship programmes in various medical and surgical specialties.
+Currently there are 21 DNB programme of the National Board of Examinations (NBE) with more than 160 trainee doctors.
+In addition there are Fellowship programmes in nursing and paramedical courses.
+Through these KIMSHEALTH aims to promote high quality education and training that is responsive to the changing needs of patients and local communities, including responsibility for ensuring the effective delivery of trained personnel for the country at large.